jinlang226/jinlang226.github.io/content/_index.md

 ### Music

 I like to play in an [ensemble](https://www.bilibili.com/video/BV1ca4y1n71P/?spm_id_from=333.999.0.0&vd_source=568c2816195794316da4f77c9822bebe), and I am always looking for people who are willing to play in an ensemble with me.
-My favorite composer is Franz Liszt, and I really like his [Hungarian Rhapsody No. 2](https://www.youtube.com/watch?v=QpEfHVFilRc&ab_channel=WBKids) which took me half a year to master two-thirds of it.
+My favorite composer is Franz Liszt, and I really like his [Hungarian Rhapsody No. 2](https://www.youtube.com/watch?v=QpEfHVFilRc&ab_channel=WBKids) (fun fact: Tom only has four fingers, so the producer had a pianist come to play with just four fingers, and then had Tom replicate the entire set) which took me half a year to master two-thirds of it.
 I hope to complete the final third when I have time...
 Yuja Wang is my favorite pianist, and we share the same hometown.
 I was very fortunate to see her [play in Orlando](https://parkavemagazine.com/event/yuja-wang-plays-rachmaninoff-jan-14/#:~:text=January%2014%2C%202023%20%40%207%3A,30%20pm%20%2D%209%3A30%20pm&text=Phillips%20Center.,with%20Rachmaninoff's%20First%20Piano%20Concerto!).

 ### Movies
 [A list of movies](https://jinlang226.github.io/categories/movie/) that I watched recently.